Experience “Omotenashi” somehere used to host important overseas guests

-The Kyoto State Guest House plays host to the events for leaders and prime ministers from abroad.
-In order to promote Japan’s tourism industry , it opened to the public year round from July 2016.
-Before that, this treasured building could only be visited by people chosen by lottery for two weeks during the summer.
-Now you can walk inside just like one of the important guests .
-The Japanese garden is arranged in the middle of the building so that you can enjoy its beautiful scenery from any room.
-You will see some various rooms: Kyoto cuisine is served in the Kiri no Ma (Japanese-style Banquet Room), Western style dinner parties held in the Fuji no Ma (Banquet Hall), other 2 rooms are Yubae no Ma (Large Conference Room), and Juraku no Ma (Anteroom).
-You can enjoy both traditional Japanese craftsmanship and cutting edge technology.
-As Kyoto State Guest House is situated at the eastern part of Kyoto Gyoen National Garden which the Kyoto Imperial Palace is located inside, How about visiting as one of the sightseeing spots !
+The Kyoto State Guest House plays host to the events for foreign leaders.
+In order to promote Japan’s tourism industry, the Kyoto State Guest House opened year around to the public in July 2016.
+Before that, this treasured building could only be visited by people chosen by lottery for two weeks during summer.
+Now you can walk around inside just like one of the important guests.
+A Japanese garden is arranged in the middle of the building so you can enjoy its beautiful scenery from any room.
+There are various rooms in the State Guest House: Kyoto cuisine is served in the Kiri no Ma (Japanese-style Banquet Room), Western style dinner parties are held in the Fuji no Ma (Banquet Hall), and the other two rooms are Yubae no Ma (Large Conference Room), and Juraku no Ma (Anteroom).
+You can enjoy both traditional Japanese and modern craftsmanship.
+As Kyoto State Guest House is situated in the eastern part of Kyoto Gyoen National Garden—where the Kyoto Imperial Palace is located—how about taking a visit while you’re at it?

 Kiri no Ma (Japanese -style Banquet room)

 The Japanese garden was designed to harmonize with the buildings.
 It was also specially designed to be viewed from each room, so you can enjoy looking at it from various angles.
-We particularly recommend to view it from the Yubae no Ma (Large Conference Room).
-The carpet in this room has a wave pattern, so it looks as if the garden and the pond are extending into the room.
-There is also a Japanese pleasure boat “Wasen” available so that guests can enjoy a boat tour in the pond if they have a request.
+We particularly recommend viewing it from the Yubae no Ma (Large Conference Room).
+The carpet in this room has a wave pattern, so it looks like the garden and the pond are extending into the room.
+There’s also a traditional Japanese “Wasen” boat available as well, so guests can enjoy a boat ride around the pond if they so request.

-Count the number of flowers on the tapestry at Fuji no Ma (Banquet Hall)
+Count the number of flowers on the tapestry in the Fuji no Ma (Banquet Hall)

-This spacious guest room is intended for enjoying Western style cuisine.
-The decoration on the walls is not a painting, but a woven fabric made by a technique called Tsuzure ori!
-There are 39 different kinds of Japanese flowers woven into the design, and the main flower “wisteria” means “welcome” in the language of flowers.
-The solemn power give you a great welcome as soon as you enter the room !
+This spacious banquet hall is intended for enjoying Western style cuisine.
+The decoration on the walls is actually not a painting, but a woven piece of tapestry made with a technique called Tsuzure ori!
+There are 39 different kinds of Japanese flowers woven into the design, and the main flower, “wisteria”, means “welcome” in the language of flowers.
+The somberness of the tapestry give you a powerful welcome when you step foot in the room!

-Look at a picture in Juraku no Ma (Anteroom)
+Look at the painting in the Juraku no Ma (Anteroom)

-The waiting area and lobby for guests’ attendants.
-Unlike the other rooms, this room does not receive natural light.
-That is why the brilliant red color of the armchair on the left in the phot gives the room an elegant atmosphere.
-The painting on the right in the photo is changed regularly according to the specific guests.
-It is the place where Japanese hospitality is expressed.
+This anteroom is used as a waiting area and lobby for guests.
+Unlike the other rooms, this room does not receive any natural light.
+That is why the brilliant color of the red armchair in the left of the photo gives the room an elegant atmosphere.
+The painting in the right of the photo changes regularly, according to the specific guests.
+The Juraku no Ma is the place where Japanese hospitality is truly expressed.

 Manner & Tips